oneapi-src/oneDAL/docs/source/onedal/algorithms/covariance/covariance.rst

 Computation method: *dense*
 ---------------------------
-The method computes means, variance-covariance matrix, or correlation matrix for the dense data.
+The method computes means, variance-covariance, or correlation matrix for the dense data.
 This is the default and the only method supported.

 ---------------------